sjsiri/FitNSS/design-document.md

 U1.
 As a user, I want to be able to view all exercises in the database.

 U2.
-As a user, I want to be able to add multiple empty HashMap/Sets/List (Not sure which one to use) that we can add the exercises into.
+As a user, I want to be able to add multiple lists that we can add the exercises into.

 U3.
 As a user, I want to be able to create a new exercise and add that to the database if it did not exist already.